operator-framework/operator-sdk/doc/sdk-cli-reference.md

 ##### Flags

 * `--go-ldflags` string - Set Go linker options
-* `--kubeconfig` string - The file path to kubernetes configuration file; defaults to $HOME/.kube/config
+* `--kubeconfig` string - The file path to Kubernetes configuration file; defaults to $HOME/.kube/config
 * `--namespace` string - The namespace where the operator watches for changes. (default "default")
 * `--operator-flags` string - Flags that the local operator may need.
 * `-h, --help` - help for local